 - Age – your risk increases as you get older

-- Starting your periods at a younger age (before age 12)
+- Starting your period early (before age 12)

-- Family history – particularly a close relative who is diagnosed before the age of 50.
-If you are concerned about this, we recommend you speak to your GP
+- Family history – particularly if a close relative was diagnosed before the age of 50.
+If you are concerned about this, we recommend you speak to your doctor

-- Taking HRT – risk continues to increase slightly the longer you take HRT but decreases gradually once you stop
+- Taking combined hormone replacement therapy (the evidence is less clear for oestrogen-only HRT) – risk slightly increases the longer you take HRT, but decreases gradually once you stop

-- Taking the oral contraceptive pill – risk increases slightly when you take the pill, but slowly returns to normal after you stop
+- Taking the oral contraceptive pill (the evidence is less clear for the mini pill) – risk slightly increases when you take the pill, but slowly returns to normal after you stop

 How can you reduce your risk of breast cancer?